SergioChicoITCL/DDoS-Ripper/README.md

 DDoS attacks achieve effectiveness using multiple compromised computer systems as a source of attack traffic.
 Search engines may include computers and other network resources such as IoT devices.
 From a higher level, the DDOS attack is like an unexpected traffic jam stuck on a highway, preventing regular traffic from reaching its destination.

+# How this script works
+Two bots are configured in the python code, "http://validator.w3.org/check?uri=" and "http://www.facebook.com/sharer/sharer.php?u=".
+When executing this script, requests are sent to these bots to issue an action to the victim.
+Also, request from the host are sent to the victim.
+This generates traffic from several sources to the victim.

+Be careful, as using the default bots could get you into trouble with "w3" and "facebook".
+To avoid trouble, create your own bots in your own servers and replace the default bots.

 ## NOTE (Please, make sure you have installed python 3 )

 ![dddd](https://user-images.githubusercontent.com/49250151/96265488-57e53d00-0f7a-11eb-8936-ce2e9a2c42cd.PNG)